vippsas/vipps-woocommerce/README.md

 ## Does Vipps offer a test environment for Vipps for WooCommerce?

+Yes, but to use it you will need both separate test keys/accounts and a device on which to install a special test version of the Vipps app, available through Testflight.
+It is therefore only practically usable for developers.
+To use this, you will also need to set the constant VIPPS_TEST_MODE to true.

-No. We recommend that you "test in production" with a small amount, like 2 NOK.
+Instead, we recommend that you "test in production" with a small amount, like 2 NOK.
+Just refund or cancel the purchase as needed.

 ## How can I get help if I have any issues?